Information Sessions Available in 2022 for Utah Programs!

 - Formulate study design and data collection form

 - Submit project for IRB approval

 - Write manuscript

-- Poster presentation at ASHP Midyear Clinical Meeting
+- Poster presentation (typically at the ASHP Midyear Clinical Meeting)

-- Podium presentation at Mountain States Residency Conference
+- Podium presentation (typically at the regional Mountain States Residency Conference)

 Teaching Opportunities (Teaching Certificate Offered)